mem48/geocompr/main.md

 ```

 The output shows that `sf` objects have two classes (`sf` and `data.frame`), meaning that are essentially data frames.
-Using data frames, the basic class used for data analysis in R, particularly within the **tidyverse** package ecosystem, has many advantages when it comes to attribute data operations.
+Using data frames, the basic class used for data analysis in R, particularly within [the **tidyverse** package ecosystem](http://tidyverse.org/), has many advantages when it comes to attribute data operations.
 It means that all the accumulated know-how in the R community for handling data frames to be applied to geographic data which contain attributes.

-This 'world' dataset contains 63 non-geographical variables (and one geometry column) with data for almost 200 countries, as can be ascertained using base functions for working with tabular data:
+This 'world' dataset contains 10 non-geographical variables (and one geometry column) with data for almost 200 countries, as can be ascertained using base functions for working with tabular data:

 ```r